<img src="//tracker.clixtell.com/track/t.gif">

 • Temporary diarrhea

-Recently, My Vaccine Lawyer's founding partner Paul Brazil was interviewed by Jodie Fleischer of NBC4 Washington about vaccine injuries such as Intussusception, along with the National Vaccine Injury Compensation Program which is a federal compensation program for serious adverse events following a vaccine in the United States.
+Recently, My Vaccine Lawyer's founding partner Paul Brazil was interviewed by Jodie Fleischer of NBC4 Washington.
+The interview covered vaccine injuries such as Intussusception and the National Vaccine Injury Compensation Program, a federal compensation program for serious adverse events following a vaccine in the United States.
 Paul and Jodie also discuss the relative risk of these injuries and the lack of public knowledge about the VICP.

 Learn About the Vaccine Injury Court